 Scientists tell us we live out of our memory or our imagination.
 Both are powerful, but think about how your perspective is molded by past experience.
 Memory is an influential tool.
 It shapes our present by creating expectation for repetition.
 That becomes a neuron pathway.
 Think of the neuron pathways in your brain like a popular hiking trail that has become worn down and widened by traffic.
 If your expectations for your future remain the same as what you’ve already experienced in the past – you are destined to repeat your experiences over and over.
 That familiar path can easily become a rut – otherwise known as the path of least resistance.

 The amazingly good news is you can change the neuropathways in your brain by what you set your mind on.
 It’s never too late and you’re never too old to do this.
 Your vision for the future is vitally important because it pulls you into your destiny.

 If you need some encouragement and coaching on why and how to create a vision board, I developed a mini-course called Lead with Vision to walk you through it.
 There’s also a full-blown course called The Heart Plan that is guaranteed to transform your life.
-The next course launches the week of Feb.
-24th.

 The future belongs to those who believe in the beauty of their dreams.
 Eleanor Roosevelt said it but I can help you live it.